 There are so many different recipes out there that you can try out – they might start off simple so that you can gradually build up to more complex recipes, but no matter what your skill level is we have no doubt that you will be able to master the art of pasta dish making.

 This is why it is a meal that can be quite easily consumed every day – because you can always do something different with it at the last minute.
 You do not have to batch make a recipe to last you a week (in fact, you shouldn’t… pasta is ONLY served fresh!)
 You can source the ingredients quite easily at the local market, or they will just be at home in your cupboard and this will allow you to make a wide variety of different meals.

 Is there such a thing as “Too Much Pasta?”

 A lot of people think that pasta will make you put on a lot of weight and that there is only a certain amount that you should consume in a week.
 Well, this is another myth that we are going to bust.

 We can confirm that pasta is no different to any other carbohydrate – it should be eaten in moderation.
-But, for whatever reason it has attracted an especially bad reputation that it is really bad for you and that it will make you put on a lot of weight.
+But for whatever reason, it has attracted an especially bad reputation that it is really bad for you, and that pasta will make you fat.
+This is entirely false.

 You just need to make sure that you know your limits and that you do not have a crazy overhaul of carbs with every single meal.
 But, that is standard for every individual.